EmbeddedOS/patterns-in-c-cpp/doc/embedded_C_programming_design_patterns.md

 #### 12.9.
 Quiz

 - 1. What main problem is spinlock designed to solve?
-  - protect critical section, only one person can access at a time in all system.
+  - protect critical section, only one person can access at a time in all system: Hardware interrupts, process, threads, etc. all of them.
 - 2. Why in spinlock we have to disable the interrupt first after that acquire the lock?
   - we disable int to make sure no context switch first and after that acquire the lock.
-Also, because the lock is taken by another CPU, so if you don't maybe the interrupt still happen when you acquire the lock.
+Also, because the lock is taken by another CPU, so if you don't, maybe the interrupt still happen on your CPU when you acquire the lock.
 - 3. Why we need to save the interrupt state before disable into a variable in stack?
-  - because we still need system running like normal when we unlock.
-And when we disable, interrupt states are cleared.
+  - because we don't know that the state maybe is disabled before, so we cache the state to make sure we don't enable them incorrectly.
+  - We want allow multiple spin-locks to be held at the same time.
 - 4. Why never call function in critical sections?
-  - Taken more time.
+  - Taken more time, call another lock, etc.
 - 5. What operations does locking and unlocking a spinlock essentially translate into a single core system?
   - Disable interrupt is enough.
 - 6. Is it fine to lock another spinlock in holding a different lock?